Log#

 access_log /path/to/log.gz basic gzip flush=5m;

-For gzip compression to work, Angie must be built with the zlib library.
+For gzip compression support, Angie must be built with the zlib library.

-The file path can contain variables, but such logs have some constraints:
+Variables can be used in the file path, but such logs have some constraints:

 • the user whose credentials are used by worker processes should have permissions to create files in a directory with such logs;

-• the file is opened and closed for each log write.
-However, since the descriptors of frequently used files can be stored in a cache, writing to the old file can continue during the time specified by the open_log_file_cache directive's valid parameter.
+• the file is opened for each log write and closed immediately after writing.
+However, since descriptors of frequently used files can be stored in a cache, writing may continue to the old file during log rotation for the time specified by the valid parameter of the open_log_file_cache directive.

 The if parameter enables conditional logging.
 A session will not be logged if the condition evaluates to "0" or an empty string.